arpontiverosc/ordering-pilotes-api/README.md

 # Java Engineer technical test

 Spring based application developed following a hexagonal architecture, Java 17 and Spring boot 3.0.0.
-It allows us to manage the orders of the "pilotes" through some API.
+It allows us to manage the orders through a API.

 The following operations are implemented:
 - Create a new order, choosing between 5, 10 or 15 pilotes.